 Forced Redemption Event.
 A forced redemption of a Participating Security can occur only if a Forced Redemption Condition (as defined herein) has occurred and SBA has taken an administrative action to transfer the SBIC from operating status into liquidation status.
 Upon the occurrence of such condition and the taking of such action by SBA, SBA may then take further action to force the SBIC to redeem the Participating Security (a "Forced Redemption Event").
-Pursuant to its Guarantee, upon the occurrence of a Forced Redemption Event") together with any Prioritized Payments accrued to the Payment Date next following the Forced Redemption Event.
+Pursuant to its Guarantee, upon the occurrence of a Forced Redemption Event SBA will make a payment of the Redemption Price of the Participating Security (a "Forced Redemption Payment") together with any Prioritized Payments accrued to the Payment Date next following the Forced Redemption Event.
 The Forced Redemption Payment and any such accrued Prioritized Payments will be paid by SBA to the Trustee on or before one business day prior to the Distribution Date for such Payment Date.
 On the related Distribution Date, the Trustee will distribute such Forced Redemption Payment and accrued Prioritized Payments that it has received pro rata as principal and interest, respectively, on the Certificates to the Holders thereof.
 After the occurrence of a Forced Redemption Event, any Redemption Payments and Prioritized Payments on a Participating Security made by the SBIC which would otherwise be made to the Collection Agent will be made directly to SBA.